Bellepink02/alx-system_engineering-devops/0x02-shell_redirections/README.md

-scripts to display lines with unique words
+script to reverse its input (task 21) script to display users and home directories (task 22)